PythWare/Gokonworks/README.md

 Gokonworks will unpack Akiba's volume.dat archive file completely, creating a taildata json file for storing metadata for proper and safe mod applying/disabling.

-Gokonworks appends mods to the end of volume.dat and batch updates TOCs as needed, disabling mods is handled by mod slicing/truncating.
+Gokonworks appends mods to the end of volume.dat and batch updates TOCs as needed if using Append mode, overwrite mode (used in cases where your mod doesn't change the file size of modded files) overwrites the original file data and updates TOCs if needed.
+Disabling mods is handled by mod slicing/truncating.

+Gokonworks will backup the volume.dat archive to ensure overwrite mode mods are disabled as cleanly as appended mods.

 # GUI samples and design explanation